 I fear vulnerability.
 Clearly.
 I mean, who doesn't?
 But, instead of being able to prove lessons were learned the next time I step up, I just back away entirely because I don't want to be put in the position and feel that pit in my stomach ever again.

 About a month ago, I went to see "We Bought a Zoo" with my mom.
 My first shared Cameron Crowe experience with my mother.
 I know, I know, Matt Damon.
 But, y'all, it's Cam, trust.
 (Also, it has one of the most powerful Cameron Crowe scenes of all time that I've been scouring the Internet for.
 SOBS, y'all.)
 The point is, the pivotal scene and Crowe quote, Benjamin tells his son "You know, sometimes all you need is twenty seconds of insane courage.
-Just literally twenty seconds of just embarrassing bravery.
-And I promise you, something great will come of it."
-The film is all about moving on with your life after hitting the lowest depths you can experience.
-And it all comes down to being courageous.
-A lesson I thought I had already learned many times over.

 One of the things that stood out to me about that Cameron Crowe experience, is that even though you are moving on with your life, it's OK to continue to honor your past.
 Your past will always haunt you, its a part of you now, but instead of running away from it, allowing it to live in a really special place and acknowledging that it is a part of what brought you to where you are today.
 As much as the past could have been devastating, it was also an experience you wouldn't give back no matter how tragically it ended, or the fact that it ended at all.